Best Dark Web Monitoring Services for Business Compared

 Overview: Threat intelligence company with deep dark web expertise

-Flashpoint combines technology with human intelligence to monitor threat actors and criminal communities.
+Flashpoint combines technology with human intelligence to monitor attackers and criminal communities.
 Their analysts infiltrate private forums and build relationships with sources for intelligence that automated tools miss.

 Strengths:

-• Deep threat actor intelligence from human analysts in criminal communities
+• Deep attacker intelligence from human analysts in criminal communities

 • Strong coverage of financial fraud and cybercrime forums